projectatomic/adb-atomic-developer-bundle/docs/architecture.rst

     * Possibly via NFS for libvirt
     * Possibly via containerized extensions for VirtualBox
-    * Designed to make sure code can move from the vagrant host to the ADB easily
+    * Designed to make sure code can move from the Vagrant host to the ADB easily

 Containers providing the following functionality:
   * OpenShift - A PAAS environment for source-to-image container execution in a devops pattern